tesselo/pixels/README.md

 the pixels package on worker instances.

-The opening and saving of files from the storage backend on worker instances is managed by the `pixels.stac` module.
+The opening and saving of files from the storage backend on worker instances is managed by the `pixels.generator.stac` module.
 The collecting of the imagery itself is managed by the high level `pixels.mosaic.pixel_stack` function.
 This function creates a set of image slices for a set of inputs.

-The `pixel_stack` function operates based on a set of input parameters, which are loaded from a JSON configuration file in the `pixels.stac` module.
+The `pixel_stack` function operates based on a set of input parameters, which are loaded from a JSON configuration file in the `pixels.generator.stac` module.
 This JSON config is normally provided by users through an API.

 ## Configuration parameter reference